-I really really love IKEA.
+I really, really love IKEA.
 I think I’ve said that here before, but it’s worth repeating.
-The thing that I realized I like about IKEA is that most of their stuff is simple, making it very easy to adapt to different purposes.
+I realized I like IKEA because most of its stuff is simple, making it very easy to adapt to different purposes.

-Right after we bought our home we realized that the mudroom was not going to work for us, so we started brainstorming ideas for DIY mudroom lockers.
-With a new home, the budget was tight and we had to find a way to build them ourselves, but we don’t have a lot of carpentry experience.
+Right after we bought our home, we realized that the mudroom would not work for us, so we started brainstorming ideas for DIY mudroom lockers.
+With a new home, the budget was tight, and we had to find a way to build them ourselves, but we don’t have a lot of carpentry experience.

 How We Built Mudroom Lockers from IKEA Bookcases